Walter S. Mangold Award

 To be eligible for consideration for the Walter S. Mangold Award, a nominee must:

-- be an active contributing member, in good standing, of NEHA for a minimum of 10 years;
+- be a Professional Member of NEHA in good standing for a minimum of 10 years;

 - have been actively engaged in the field of environmental health for a minimum of 10 years;